System Integration Explained: Methods and Approaches

 SnapLogic’s Snaps

-If you need to connect to a popular application – and you’d rather use an interface than create custom code – you can use a Snap.
 Snaps are pre-built connectors available for the most commonly used apps.
+If you need to connect to a popular application (e.g., Salesforce CRM, Slack, Jira, Workday, SAP, etc.) – and you’d rather use an interface than create custom code – you can use a Snap.
 They’re a fast path toward digital transformation for those who don’t want to dig into more time-consuming types of system integration or boutique software development.

-An unintegrated system is an inefficient system.
-When fully integrated, your applications operate as a unified whole, normalizing your data and improving your processes.
-And system integration doesn’t need to be a challenge.
+A disconnected technology environment is not efficient.
+When systems are fully integrated, your applications operate as a unified whole, normalizing your data and improving your processes.
+And the road to system integration can be simple to enable and manage, with the right platform.

-SnapLogic provides intelligent, pre-built connectors to swiftly connect and automate your application ecosystem — along with a wide array of other integration services, ranging from custom-built APIs to Iris Artificial Intelligence.
-Book a demo of SnapLogic today.
+SnapLogic provides intelligent, pre-built connectors to swiftly connect and automate your application ecosystem — along with a wide array of other integration services, ranging from API Management to GenAI-enhanced integration with SnapGPT.
+See for yourself how easy system integration can be with the right platform and book a SnapLogic demo today.

 SnapLogic is the leader in generative integration.